-In its application the Australian industry submitted that if the measures are not continued, the lower price of exports subject to measures from China would lead to an increase in export volumes to Australia, resulting in a recurrence or continuation of material injury in terms of lost production volumes, lower revenue and lower profitability for Australian industry.133
+In its application the Australian industry submitted that if the measures are not continued, the lower price of exports subject to measures from China would lead to an increase in export volumes to Australia, resulting in a recurrence or continuation of material injury in terms of lost production volumes, lower revenue and lower profitability for Australian industry.

 The Australian industry further submitted that it is already under pressure to reduce prices to maintain market share, directly contributing to injury in the form of price suppression and/or price depression.
 The evidence provided by the Australian industry indicated it has maintained its market share over the three financial years prior to the application, as well as evidence demonstrating a reduction in the average selling price of the goods subject to measures.
-The submitted that it is already under pressure to reduce prices to maintain and its indicated it has maintained its market share over the three financial years prior to the application, as well as evidence demonstrating a reduction in the average selling price of the goods subject to measures.